4n0m4l0u5/change-IP-email-me/README.md

 # in a terminal (ctl + alt + t) run the following commands:
 git clone https://github.com/4n0m4l0u5/change-IP-email-me.git

-#setup - make changes to auto setup file to suit your needs, directions are in the file itself
+#setup - make changes to auto setup file to suit your needs, directions are in the file itself:
-nano auto_ip_check.sh
+nano auto_ip_check.sh \
 #make your changes and save

-or if you're oldschool, you can use vi vi auto_ip_check.sh
+or if you're oldschool, you can use vi: vi auto_ip_check.sh \
 #make your changes and save

-#setup -make file executable and run
+#setup -make file executable and run:
-chmod +x auto_ip_check.sh
+chmod +x auto_ip_check.sh \
 ./auto_ip_check.sh

 #make sure it works and you're all done

 #check systemlogs for any errors if it is not working